 Before getting pregnant, I had a couple of friends who used cloth diapers and it really intrigued me, but it was also kind of intimidating.
 Washing away pee and poo in my washing machine?!
 Choosing from a million brands, styles and materials?
 And what if I decide, buy a bunch and they all don't fit?!
 It seemed like so much to figure out.

 I also did elimination communication (early potty training) along with cloth diapering, which I would HIGHLY recommend.
 As great as cloth diapers are, I don't want my babe to be in them for 3-4 years.
-I have all the info about how to start elimination communication anytime before 18 months here!
+I have a post with all the info about how to start elimination communication anytime before 18 months!

 The number of cloth diapers you need will depend on how often you plan to wash them and the system of diapering that you are going with.
 Diapers should be washed every 1-3 days, so I will make my recommendations below based on washing every 2 days.
 I have also factored in a few diapers for wearing while the rest of them are being washed.

 For further information on different types of cloth diapers and answers to frequently asked questions, read on past this section.

 The average newborn goes through 10-12 diaper changes each day.
 Because the newborn phase passes so quickly, some parents elect to use disposables until baby can fit in a one-size diaper, instead of buying the diapering supplies that will only fit for a few months.
 If you are planning on having multiple babies, I see it as a worthwhile investment to buy newborn diapers, but it's totally up to you!

 If you are choosing to use covers and prefolds (or another absorbent layer) you will need a minimum of 24 prefolds and 10 covers.
 My newborn stash actually only had 18 prefolds.
 Because I was doing elimination communication, some of the pee and poo was going in the toilet, rather than in her diapers.
 For that reason, I just used fewer diapers.